Father-Dimi/Install-Guides-and-Tools/Kali Linux on Bare Metal/Tools and Resources/Linux starting point/Commands (2)/README.md

 in linux, when you create a file its file extension may not always represent its true file type, i could rename a  .png file to .jpeg and it would stay at .png. you can use the file command to see that kind of file format the file is in example: `file picture.png`

 ### Cat
-cat is used to view the contents of any file that contains readable text. if you have a .bashrc file that you would like to see the contents of you would type `cat ~/.bashrc` and it would show you the text present in the folder. it all shows in your terminal, because of this using cat for large files isnt that effective.
+cat is used to view the contents of any file that contains readable text. if you have a .bashrc file that you would like to see the contents of you would type `cat ~/.bashrc` and it would show you the text present in the folder. it all shows in your terminal, because of this using cat for large files isn't that effective.

 ### Cp
-cp stands for "copy" it is pretty self-explanitory. you use it to copy files. if you would like to move __~Downloads/example__ to __~Documents/__ you would type `cp ~/Downloads/example ~/Documents/` and it would copy the file
+cp stands for "copy" it is pretty self-explanatory.
+You use it to copy files.
+If you would like to move __~Downloads/example__ to __~Documents/__ you would type `cp ~/Downloads/example ~/Documents/` and it would copy the file

 ### Mv
 mv stands for "move" you may use it in the same context of cp but remember instead of copying the file it actually moves it

 ### Man
-Man and/or manpages is the terminal app that shows documentation for a certain app. say if i wanted to see the documentation in terminal for pacman (arch-based package manager) i would type in the terminal `man pacman` and i would then see the documentation for it
+Man and/or manpage is the terminal app that shows documentation for a certain app.
+Say if i wanted to see the documentation in terminal for pacman (arch-based package manager) i would type in the terminal `man pacman` and i would then see the documentation for it

 ### The Arch Wiki.
-even if you are not running arch or an arch-based system the [Arch Wiki](https://wiki.archlinux.org/) is very very useful. if there is documentation for something, it exist on the arch wiki, usually you can get the gist on how to use a certain tool for linux by googling it along side "arch-wiki"
+even if you are not running arch or an arch-based system the [Arch Wiki](https://wiki.archlinux.org/) is very very useful.
+If there is documentation for something, it exist on the arch wiki, usually you can get the gist on how to use a certain tool for linux by googling it along side "arch-wiki"

 ## Final Note